silverhammermba/superuser/_posts/2013-03-01-simple_machines.markdown

 The capability to break the Enigma code was thanks in part to a brilliant English mathematician who had dreamed up a new sort of computing machine.
-He wondered if you could build a computing machine *that computes computing machines*?
-A machine where the input would not only be numbers, but the type of computation to perform as well.
+He wondered if you could build a computing machine *that computes computing machines*: a machine where the input would not only be numbers, but the type of computation to perform as well.
 That is, by changing part of the input you could have the machine perform a completely different computation on the same numbers.
 Such a machine would solve the biggest problem with previous computing machines: